robkinyon/dbix-class/docs/what_is_resultset.markdown

 $rs = $rs->apply_studioA_restrictions();
 ```

 Note that we have to assign the return value back to the invocant.
-Resultsets
+ResultSets
 are (mostly) immutable objects.

 # Relationships Redux #

-## Relationships as Resultsets ##
+## Relationships as ResultSets ##

 When DBIx::Class traverses a relationship, it performs a search.
 All searches in
 DBIx::Class are done with resultsets, so relationships are implemented under the